 Skip to main content

-Princeton Plaza Mall, located at the intersection of Blossom Hill Road, Meridian Avenue, and Kooser Road in San Jose's Blossom Hill area, opened in 1963 as an open-air community shopping center.
-Developed by Anthony Perrucci and A. C. Morici, the mall was built on a 15-acre site and featured its first anchor, Safeway, which opened on March 13, 1963.
-Shortly after, Thrifty Drug Store joined the mix, and a series of smaller shops were added between the anchor stores.
+Princeton Plaza was developed by Anthony Perrucci and A. C. Morici on a 15-acre site.
+Its first anchor, Safeway, opened on March 13, 1963.
+Shortly after, Thrifty Drug Store joined the mix, and a series of smaller shops were added between the two stores.

 Black-and-white 1963 newspaper illustration depicting the proposed layout of Princeton Plaza Shopping Center in San Jose, California.
 The image shows an open-air shopping strip with anchor stores Safeway and Thrifty, surrounded by landscaped areas and surface parking lots.